scientific-python/specs/meta-spec-0000.md

 Each SPEC focuses on a single key proposal, recommendation, or idea for coordinating projects in the scientific Python ecosystem.
+A SPEC has a `Description` and an `Implementation` section.
+The `Description` section captures the general problem being addressed and, for this reason, a SPEC is accepted based largely on this section.
+The reason the `Description` section carries so much weight is that the `Implementation` section often requires an extend period of discussions with the Core Projects as well as the larger community.
+Often multiple authors will join a SPEC after it is accepted in a collaborative effort to develop a community-supported `Implementation` section.

 Any community member can submit a new SPEC.
 However, we highly recommended that you **first** do one or more of the following: